zalando/restful-api-guidelines/http/Http.md

 OPTIONS are used to inspect the available operations (HTTP methods) of a given endpoint.

-- OPTIONS requests usually either return a comma separated list of methods or as a structured list of link templates
+- OPTIONS requests usually either return a comma separated list of methods (provided by an `Allow:`-Header) or as a structured list of link templates

 **Note:** OPTIONS is rarely implemented, though it could be used to self-describe the full functionality of a resource.